 Observational and modeling projects are underway to better understand the transport, deposition and implications for atmospheric oxidant distributions and their impacts on air quality, climate and ozone layer changes.
 The connections of volatile organics and atmospheric chemical transformation processes are studied to examine levels of various relevant atmospheric chemicals.

 Extensive work is ongoing to characterize deposition of both oxidized and reduced nitrogen, especially in pristine ecosystems, including national parks.

 Unconventional air pollution sources:

 - Agriculture is the primary source of ammonia emissions to the atmosphere.
-Emitted ammonia contributes to fine particle formation, increasing haze and adversely impacting human health, and is also the major contributor to reactive nitrogen deposition across the U.S. We are active in developing improved methods for monitoring concentrations of this unregulated pollutant as well as studying its emission, transport, atmospheric transformation, and complex bidirectional exchange with ecosystem receptors.
+Emitted ammonia contributes to fine particle formation and increasing haze while adversely impacting human health.
+It is also the major contributor to reactive nitrogen deposition across the U.S. We are actively developing improved methods for monitoring concentrations of this unregulated pollutant as well as studying its emission, transport, atmospheric transformation and complex bidirectional exchange with ecosystem receptors.